 4) However, the IPCC climate models are stable, see here.

-5) My analysis of changes in Arctic and Antarctic sea ice is here.
-Not as dramatic as you have been led to believe, but there is some reduction.
+6) My analysis of changes in Arctic and Antarctic sea ice is here.
+Is the ice disappearing?
+Not in the southern hemisphere, and not as dramatically as you have been led to believe in the north either, though there is some reduction.

-7) Is Climate Change to blame for the recent Australian bush fires?
+8) Is Climate Change to blame for the recent Australian bush fires?
 I think not, as there is no statistically significant trend in Australian bush fires over the last 19 years, as shown here.
+(There is likely a link with El Nino, but that I have not examined closely)

 To contact me go here